cienporcien/evlibiso15118/README.md

 cmake ..
 # if you have plenty of RAM, make using -j to build faster:
 # make -j$(nproc) install
-# Note: on a 4gb rpi, using all 4 cores causes raspian to crash eventually, so use this instead though it takes much longer:
+# Note: on a 4gb rpi, using all 4 cores causes Raspbian (Raspberry Pi OS) to crash eventually, so use this instead though it takes much longer:
 make install